-Keil Studio fully supports Mbed OS 5.12 and newer, and Mbed OS 6 and newer.
+Keil Studio Cloud fully supports Mbed OS 5.12 and newer, and Mbed OS 6.
 It also provides build and run support for Mbed 2 and earlier versions of Mbed OS 5 (debugging is not supported with these versions).

 Because Mbed 2 is deprecated, Arm recommends that you upgrade to Mbed OS 5 or 6.
-This page explains the main steps using a simple Blinky project.
+The Upgrade from Mbed 2 to Mbed OS 5 or 6 topic explains the main steps using a simple Blinky project.